 Finally, while even the best care and management cannot always stop regular seizures, with both conventional and holistic treatments, the frequency and severity of seizures can be reduced.
 Best of all there is hope, and the great likelihood that my dog Cutter and epileptic dogs like him will lead normal, active, happy lives.

--See "Resources" for contact information for products mentioned in this article and epileptic dogs support information.
 Maureen Finn is a freelance writer from Sammamish, WA.
-This is her first article for WDJ.
+This is her first article for Whole Dog Journal.